gglessner/Harbinger/README.md

 - **"Connection refused"**: Service is not running on the target port
 - **Truststore errors**: Run `cert_collector.py` first to collect valid certificates

+**STOMP Scanner Issues:**
+- **"No authentication required"**: STOMP server accepts connections without credentials (security risk)
+- **"Authentication required"**: STOMP server properly requires credentials
+- **"Connection refused"**: Service is not running on the target port
+- **"TLS connection failed"**: Check if the service requires TLS or if certificates are valid
+- **"Not a STOMP service"**: Service is running but not STOMP - this is normal for non-STOMP ports

+**RabbitMQ Scanner Issues:**
+- **"No authentication required"**: Management Web API accessible without credentials (security risk)
+- **"Default credentials working"**: Guest/guest credentials accepted (security vulnerability - change immediately)
+- **"Authentication required"**: Management Web API properly requires valid credentials
+- **"Management plugin not enabled"**: RabbitMQ Management plugin is not installed or enabled
+- **"Connection refused"**: Service is not running on the target port
+- **"TLS connection failed"**: Check if the service requires TLS (port 15671) or if certificates are valid
+- **"Not a RabbitMQ Management API"**: Service is running but not RabbitMQ Management Web API

+**ActiveMQ Scanner Issues:**
+- **"No authentication required"**: Web Console accessible without credentials (security risk)
+- **"Default credentials working"**: Admin/admin credentials accepted (security vulnerability - change immediately)
+- **"Authentication required"**: Web Console properly requires valid credentials
+- **"Web Console not found"**: ActiveMQ Web Console is not enabled or uses different path
+- **"Connection refused"**: Service is not running on the target port
+- **"TLS connection failed"**: Check if the service requires TLS (port 8162) or if certificates are valid
+- **"Not an ActiveMQ Web Console"**: Service is running but not ActiveMQ Web Console

 **Certificate Collection Issues:**
 - **OpenSSL errors**: Ensure OpenSSL is installed and accessible
 - **DNS resolution**: Verify hostname resolution works: `nslookup <hostname>`